dikhan/terraform-provider-openapi/docs/major_version_release_notes/openapi_terraform_provider_v1.0.0.md

 ### Dropped Support for Terraform 0.11 and Below

-Terraform Plugin SDK 2.0 only support Terraform 0.12 and higher.
+Terraform Plugin SDK 2.0 only supports Terraform 0.12 and higher.

-#### Deprecated support for OpenAPI property type object with internal Terraform schema representation of helper/schema.TypeMap with Elem *helper/schema.Resource
+### Deprecated Support for OpenAPI property type object with internal Terraform schema representation of helper/schema.TypeMap with Elem *helper/schema.Resource

 As per the addition of [more Robust Validation of helper/schema.TypeMap Elems](https://www.terraform.io/docs/extend/guides/v2-upgrade-guide.html#more-robust-validation-of-helper-schema-typemap-elems) the OpenAPI Terraform plugin no longer supports properties of `type: "object"` with an internal Terraform schema representation